AmeerAsif777/create-app-react/README.md

 # create-app-react

 > Say good bye to `create-react-app`, here comes alternative `create-app-react`.
-The goal of this package is to provide more user control to customize babel, webpack, eslint, prettier and other configurations.
+The goal of this boilerplate is to provide more user control to customize babel, webpack, eslint, prettier and other configurations.

 ---

 ## Definition

-Basic react App setup with babel, react-router, webpack with basic loaders such as babel-loader, css-loader, file-loader, style-loader, url-loader.
+Basic react App setup with `babel`, `react-router`, `eslint`, `prettier`, and separate dependencies `webpack` files with basic loaders such as babel-loader, css-loader, file-loader, style-loader, url-loader and plugins.

 ---